 Transfer the batter to the prepared baking pan and spread it into an even layer.

-Cool in pan 20 minutes then carefully remove to cool completely before slicing.
+Cool in pan 1 hour before slicing.
 Bars will fall apart if handled while still too warm.

 Store fully cooled bars in an airtight container to prevent them from drying out.